ysharplanguage/FastJsonParser/README.md

 corresponding to the actual lambda expression script:

-    (string script, Book value, string context) => (object)(@.title == "The Lord of the Rings")
+    (string script, Book value, string context) => (object)(value.title == "The Lord of the Rings")

-Note: the delegate's static return type is System.Object (and not System.Boolean) for uniformity with even more general member selection expression, used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).
+Notice how the delegate's static return type is System.Object (and not System.Boolean), for uniformity with even more general member selection expression, used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).

 <a name="Performance"></a>